Zeck69/zeck69.github.io/index.md

 ---
 layout: home
+title: How does actor fame influence movie rating?
-title: Shine bright like adamon
+subtitle: A datastory by Shine bright like adamon
-subtitle: Our datastory
 ---

-# How does actor fame influence movie rating?
 - fame in terms of awards, online popularity and connections between actors